 “We try to come alongside people and interact with our supporters so that they know that we see them, we’re with them, and we’re in this together.”

 “When the president of the United States and politicians in positions of power stand up and make LGBT people feel less-than, or make them feel their rights are being taken away from them, that has a significant impact on their self-worth.

 That’s our reason to be here: to say, ‘No matter what anyone in Washington says, you are worthy, you are loved, you have dignity, and you are who you are and who you love does not lessen you as a person.’”

 “Fear is useless.
 What is needed is trust.
 As social innovators we’ve got to be tenacious, gritty, and courageous.
 We deal with cynicism and rejection, especially when what we’re working on is important.
 So we can never give up.
 Ever.”

 There’s a reason people tattoo quotes on their body, stick them onto their car bumper, and jot them down on sticky notes.
 Reading a particularly well-crafted phrase, think parallel structure and powerful metaphor, is an effective way to jumpstart your own creative juices.
 In some cases, quotes can even have the ability to inspire us, provide support, and put things in perspective.

-For more ideas on how to inspire your community, check out the Leader’s Guide to Motivating Employees below.
+For more ideas on how to inspire your team and lead them to success, check out the Leader’s Guide to Motivating Employees below.